-How do I increase my abstraction or start abstracting for a previously exempt activity?
+How do I change my abstraction or start abstracting for a previously exempt activity?

-- To abstract from a different source of supply or location for an activity/within an area that was previously exempt from licensing
+- abstract from a different source of supply or location for an activity/within an area that was previously exempt from licensing; or

 I abstract in Wales and England.
 Who do I apply to?

 If your abstraction spans the Wales-England political boundary you will need to submit an application to us for the abstractions within Wales and to the Environment Agency for abstractions within England.
 Please visit gov.uk website for more information on submitting applications to the Environment Agency.

 What may happen if I don’t apply for a licence?